movermeyer/soyprice/README.md

 soyprice
 ========

-A service to show the soy price on a twetter timeline.
+A python service to show the soy price in a twetter timeline.